sp-hash/TeamBlackMiner/FAQ.md

 ## Is it a computer virus ?

 No. No way.
-But viruses are know to exploit coin mining for profit.
+But viruses are known to exploit coin mining for profit.